Senzo Mchunu: Luthuli House: 2017–2019

 Ahead of the ANC's 54th National Conference, Mchunu stood to succeed Gwede Mantashe as ANC Secretary-General.
 He ran on an informal slate aligned to Cyril Ramaphosa – he was reportedly a longstanding supporter of Ramaphosa's bid to be elected ANC President.
 Indeed, the Daily Maverick said that Mchunu became Ramaphosa's "chief campaigner in KwaZulu-Natal".
 At the conference, held at Nasrec in December 2017, Ramaphosa won the presidency but Mchunu lost the Secretary-General position in a vote to Ace Magashule, who received 2,360 votes to Mchunu's 2,336.
 Because of the narrow 24-vote margin that decided the contest, the outcome was subject to controversy and a recount.

 Despite his defeat in the Secretary-General race, the 54th National Conference elected Mchunu to a five-year term as an ordinary member of the ANC National Executive Committee.
 He received 1,800 votes across the 4,283 ballots cast, making him the 18th-most popular of the 80 candidates elected.
 In February 2018, he was appointed chairperson of organising and campaigns in the party, a full-time position that was based out of the ANC's national headquarters at Luthuli House in Johannesburg and that involved working closely with the Secretary-General's office.
 Ramaphosa and his supporters had reportedly pushed for Mchunu to be appointed to the role, while Ace Magashule's preferred candidate was Dakota Legoete, who was appointed Mchunu's deputy.

 National cabinet: 2019–2022

 In the 2019 general election, Mchunu was elected as a Member of the National Assembly, ranked 13th on the ANC's party list.
 Ramaphosa was elected to his first full term as President in the same election, and he appointed Mchunu to his cabinet as Minister of Public Service and Administration.
 Sindy Chikunga was appointed as Mchunu's deputy.

+Ministry of Water and Sanitation

 On 5 August 2021, Ramaphosa announced a cabinet reshuffle in which Mchunu was moved to the Ministry of Water and Sanitation, newly split from the former Ministry of Human Settlements, Water and Sanitation.
 Dikeledi Magadzi was appointed Deputy Minister for Water and Sanitation in the same reshuffle.